Webinar 4.Interpreting Data and Making Decisions

 Crystal to her 4th

-Henry’s teacher uses pre-reading measures.
+grade peers. | Henry’s teacher uses pre-reading measures.
 The measures are Letter Identification, Letter-Sound Identification, Nonsense- Word Production, and Initial Phoneme Identification.

 |